Analytical and Numerical Studies of Dark Current in Radiofrequency Structures for Short-Pulse High-Gradient Acceleration: Theory of Electron Multipacting

 where the coefficients \( B_0 \), \( B_1 \), and \( \zeta \) are obtained by fitting to the simulated \( B_\theta \) distribution. \( S_1 = dB_0/dr \) and \( S_2 = dB_1/dr \) represent the radial gradients of the respective components near the sidewall.
 A comparison between the \textsc{cst}-simulated field in the full cell of the $X$-band cavities and the analytical approximations in Eqs.~\ref{eq:Er_field}--~\ref{eq:Btheta_field} is shown in Fig.~\ref{fig:combined_field}.

-While we employ the above field distributions to calculate secondary electron trajectories for the remainder of this section, we have also developed a simplified theory neglecting the radial variation of $E_z$ and $B_\theta$.
+\xl{The above model with approximate field distributions uses a small set of fitted parameters and can be rapidly adapted to structures with similar field profiles.} While we employ the above field distributions to calculate secondary electron trajectories for the remainder of this section, we have also developed a simplified theory neglecting the radial variation of $E_z$ and $B_\theta$.
 This approximation yields closed-form expressions for multipacting resonance conditions, useful for rapid design estimates.
-The simplified theory, presented in Appendix~\ref{sec:simplified}, agrees well with the full model in the low-field regime.
+The simplified theory, presented in Appendix~\ref{sec:simplified}, agrees well with the full model at low fields.
 For accurate trajectory tracking and SEY evaluation, however, we retain full radial dependence in all RF field components.